John van den Brom: Early managerial career

 After his playing career he became head scout of De Graafschap and head coach of amateur side Bennekom, before becoming coach of the second team at Ajax, on 29 April 2004.
-From 2007 to 2010 he served as head coach of small Eerste Divisie club AGOVV Apeldoorn with impressive results, also winning a place in the promotion playoffs in his last season in charge.
+From 2007 to 2010 he served as head coach of small Eerste Divisie club AGOVV with impressive results, also winning a place in the promotion playoffs in his last season in charge.
 In May 2010 he was presented as new head coach of Eredivisie club ADO Den Haag, with whom he qualified for the 2011–12 Europa League.
 In June 2011, Van den Brom was named as head coach of his old club Vitesse.
 Again, he managed to qualify for the Europa League.

-RSC Anderlecht
+Anderlecht

-Van den Brom was appointed head coach of RSC Anderlecht in 29 May 2012.
+Van den Brom was appointed head coach of Anderlecht on 29 May 2012.

 In his first season, he led the team to win the Belgian Pro League title, also qualifying for the UEFA Champions League group stage.
 Anderlecht impressed domestically with attacking football and a strong focus on developing young talents.
 His second season was more turbulent.
-The club struggled in the league’s early stages and failed to progress beyond the Champions League group stage.
+The club struggled in the league's early stages and failed to progress beyond the Champions League group stage.
 Despite a late improvement, the board felt results and performances were not meeting expectations.
 As a result, Van den Brom was sacked on 10 March 2014 after a series of disappointing results.

-AZ Alkmaar
+AZ

 van den Brom was appointed head coach of AZ Alkmaar on 27 September 2014.

 In his first season, he guided AZ to an impressive third place in the Eredivisie, which earned the club qualification for the UEFA Europa League.
 Over the following seasons, Van den Brom built a competitive and attacking side, consistently finishing in the top half of the table and regularly qualifying for European competitions.
 One of his highlights came in the 2017–18 season, when AZ finished third again and reached the KNVB Cup final, which they lost against Feyenoord Rotterdam.

 By the 2018–19 season, after nearly five years in charge, results had become more inconsistent, and both Van den Brom and the club felt it was time for a new challenge.
 He announced his departure in March 2019, finishing the season before officially leaving.

 Three clubs in three years

-John van den Brom was announced as head coach of FC Utrecht on 1 July 2019.
-During the 2019–20 Eredivisie season, he led the team to a 6th-place finish, securing a spot in European competition.
+John van den Brom was announced as head coach of Utrecht on 1 July 2019.
+During the 2019–20 Eredivisie season, he led the team to a sixth-place finish, securing a spot in European competition.
 Van den Brom parted ways with the club on 9 November 2020, to take charge of Genk.

 In November 2020, Van den Brom was announced as the new manager of Belgian First Division A side Genk, following Jess Thorup's departure.
 He was sacked by Genk on 6 December 2021.

 On 31 March 2022, Van den Brom was announced as the manager of Saudi Professional League club Al-Taawoun.